Kingdom Studies Digest

 After revealing that the kingdom was in effect postponed, Jesus began preparing His disciples for His absence.
 He encouraged them when they finally confessed that He is Messiah, the Ruler.
 He announced His coming death and resurrection.
 He repeatedly predicted His glorious return to reign.
 He revealed, just before His final arrival at Jerusalem, that the kingdom was not still near.
 He would go to heaven to get it, then return with it.
 On no occasion did He confuse this present evil age with the coming age of the kingdom.
 Neither does any passage in the Epistles.
 Neither should we.
 His return and His coming kingdom are still our greatest hope and concern!

-A broad survey: “Christ’s Coming Kingdom” (also being updated)
+A broad survey: “Christ’s Coming Kingdom: A Survey of Bible Teaching about the Kingdom” (also being updated); “Revelation Survey.”

-Its drawing near in Jesus’ first advent: “The Four Gospels: The Kingdom Offered & Postponed;” “Matthew Self-Study Guide” (or “Matthew 5-7,” etc.); “What Kingdom of God Did Jesus Proclaim in Luke?”
-“Did Jesus Establish His Kingdom?”
-“The Church and the Kingdom
+Its drawing near in Jesus’ first advent: “The Four Gospels: the Kingdom Offered & Postponed”; “Matthew Self-Study Guide”; “Keys to the Sermon on the Mount—Matthew 5-7” (and others on Matthew); “What Kingdom of God Did Jesus Proclaim in Luke?”; “Did Jesus Establish His Kingdom?”; “The Church and the Kingdom.”